 The rule is that CBD cannot contain more than 0.3% THC, and we adhere to that like our lives depend on it.
 We strive to make sure that our CBD products are accessible to dogs of all breeds, preferences, sizes, and more, so we offer CBD for poodles in a few different ways.
 Our most popular CBD product is our cannabinoid oil for pets.
 It can be administered by way of a bottle and an easy-to-disperse dropper.
 Even though our CBD oil for poodles is very simple to administer in this form, it is not always the best method for every single poodle out there.

 Some dogs do not appreciate having something applied to their fur or dropped into their mouths, so we took that into consideration and made sure to design other methods of CBD for pets.
-Our other four options regarding CBD for poodles include chewy snacks, swallowable capsules, balm that you can apply to their sore sports, and doggy treats infused with CBD.
+Our other four options regarding CBD for poodles include hemp dog vitamins, swallowable capsules, balm that you can apply to their sore sports, and doggy treats infused with CBD.

 Cannabidiol for anxious poodles is the safest, most natural, and smoothest way of resolving anxiety in your pet.
 We know your dog will feel a million times lighter, happier, and less stressed with CBD from Innovet.
 Feel free to view our inventory of CBD products for poodles, and let us know if there is anything we can help you with!